Koed00/django-q/docs/tasks.rst

         .. note::

             Time taken represents the time a task spends in the cluster, this includes any time it may have waited in the queue.

+    .. py:method:: group_result(failures=False)

+    Returns a list of results from this task's group.
+    Set failures to ``True`` to include failed results.

+    .. py:method:: group_count(failures=False)

+    Returns a count of the number of task results in this task's group.
+    Returns the number of failures when ``failures=True``

+    .. py:method:: group_delete(tasks=False)

+    Resets the group label on all the tasks in this task's group.
+    If ``tasks=True`` it will also delete the tasks in this group from the database, including itself.

     .. py:classmethod:: get_result(task_id)